 Another meeting included local dietitians.
 I made a call to one from the yellow pages and inquired about including dietitians at a meeting.
 Apparently I called the right one because she

-A couple years after I was diagnosed, my declining marriage (which I had hoped would be revived along with my health) took another step downward when my then husband moved out.
-He found it easier to do this now that I was stronger and healthier.
+A couple years after I was diagnosed, my declining marriage (which I had hoped would be revived along with my health) declined further as we were now separated.
 So – I had one giant step forward and one giant step back.
 This very difficult time coincided with a new very exciting

 time.
 I had a growing desire for our group to expand and join in the annual Celiac Walk in May, joining forces with the University of Maryland’s Celiac Disease Center.
 I did not have that